US aims to leverage Russia-Ukraine bloc against China

 While the U.S. sees Russia as the most acute and immediate threat to international stability, the officials said the administration believes China poses a greater danger and is marshaling its resources, friends and allies to push back on increasing Chinese assertiveness around the world.

+The officials acknowledged that the U.S. has limited ability to directly influence China’s intentions and ambitions.
+They said the administration would focus instead on shaping the strategic environment around China.

-The officials spoke to reporters on the condition of anonymity to preview Blinken’s speech to be delivered at George Washington University.
+The officials spoke to reporters on the condition of anonymity to preview Blinken’s speech, to be delivered at George Washington University.
 The speech follows President Joe Biden’s just-concluded visits to South Korea and Japan, where China loomed large in discussions.

+Biden raised eyebrows during that trip when he said that the United States would act militarily to help Taiwan defend itself in the event of an invasion by China, which regards the island as a renegade province.

+The administration scrambled to insist that Biden was not changing American policy and the officials said Blinken will restate that the U.S. has not changed its position.
+Blinken will say that Washington still holds to its “One China” policy, which recognizes Beijing but allows for unofficial links with and arms sales to Taipei.

 The officials said Blinken will make the case that the global response to Russian President Vladimir Putin’s invasion of Ukraine serves as a template for dealing with China’s efforts to mold a new and unpredictable world order to replace the rules and institutions that have guided relations between states since the end of World War II.

-One official said that Blinken will tell his audience that “by preventing Putin from achieving his aims, we believe we are greatly strengthening our hands to defend and uphold disorder against challenges by others.”
+One official said that Blinken will tell his audience that “by preventing Putin from achieving his aims, we believe we are greatly strengthening our hand to defend and uphold this order against challenges by others.”

 And, the official said, Blinken will note that “China is the one country that has the intention as well as the economic, technological, military and diplomatic means to advance a different vision of international order.”